panchamdesai777/Pokemon-Dataset-Analysis-Using-Pandas/README.md

 The following operatios performed in this code file are as follows:
 File I/O , Quick Exploration of Data , Cleaning the Data , Exploring Categorical Data , Exploring Numerical Columns......
- Advanced Pandas operations were also performed on the pokemon dataset the following operatios performed in this code file are as follows:
+ Advanced Pandas operations were also performed on the pokemon dataset The following are operations performed in this code file are as follows:
 Conditional Filtering, Apply Functions , Groupby and Sorting , Pivot Tables

 Note : The above all operations are combined in single code file , while running please run all the operations separately